jfspencer/cordova-plugin-couchbase-lite/README.md

 # Cordova-Plugin-Couchbase-Lite
+This plugin is capable of transferring over 100k documents to JS control within a reasonable time frame.
 Couchbase Lite Cordova plugin that provides a standard cordova interface instead of relying on the built in REST Server or another HTTP API layer.
 The native implementations run on their own background thread(iOS)/threads(android) so operations will never block the UI.
  This repo is intentionally not forked from the main